 The Hartford promotes its products through a network of some 8,000 agents and brokers, as well as financial advisers and wholesalers.
 The consumer division also promotes offerings through direct mail, e-commerce, television, digital, and publication advertising efforts.

 The Hartford's restructuring efforts helped it return to profitability in 2010.
-However, net income fell in 2011, and in 2012 the firm was back in the red with a reported loss of some $38 million.
+However, in 2012 the firm was back in the red with a reported loss of some $38 million even though revenue rose.
 The loss was attributed to debt restructuring and payoff efforts, as well as goodwill impairments on divested assets.
+In 2013 revenue declined by 1% to $26 million, which was due to exiting several lines of business.
+But after a $176 million net loss in 2012, The Hartford reported $38 million in net income for 2013 due to a decline in benefits and losses paid.
+Cash from operations fell 54%, or $1.4 billion, to $1.2 billion due to $1.5 billion in realized capital losses.

-The company sold the operations through a number of transactions completed in 2012 and 2013 after due to shareholder pressure.
+The company sold operations through a number of transactions completed between 2012 and 2014 due to shareholder pressure.
 The Woodbury Financial Services was sold to AIG, which added the business to its SunAmerica Financial Group.
+In 2014 it sold Hartford Life Insurance KK to ORIX Life Insurance for $963 million.
 In early 2013 the company completed other planned asset divestitures (all of which were previously part of its wealth management division), including the sale of its retirement plans business to MassMutual for $400 million and the sale of its individual life business to Prudential Financial for $615 million.
 The company placed its individual annuity operations into runoff in 2012 and sold its annuity marketing and distribution operations to Houston-based Forethought Financial Group the following year.
-In late 2013 it sold its UK variable annuity business to Berkshire Hathaway's Columbia Insurance for some $285 million.
+In late 2013 it sold its UK variable annuity business to Berkshire Hathaway's Columbia Insurance for some $285 million; the move took The Hartford out of the country completely.

 The company has been focused on growth in its commercial markets and consumer markets segments.
 The Hartford's consumer markets division seeks marketing alliances, such as its exclusive arrangement to provide auto and homeowners polices to members of AARP.
 Pleased with the results of working with AARP, The Hartford has pulled back on mass marketing and is targeting other affinity groups, striking arrangements with the American Kennel Club, the Sierra Club, and the National Wildlife Federation during 2011.
 Meanwhile, the commercial division aims to grow by offering diversified products and services, especially to small and midsized businesses.
 It also widened its commercial offerings to include public sector customers in 2013.